Grumman J2F Duck: Operational history

 The J2F was used by the U.S. Navy, Marines, Army Air Forces, and Coast Guard.
-Apart from general utility and light transport duties, its missions included mapping, scouting/observation, anti-submarine patrol, air-sea rescue work, photographic surveys, reconnaissance, and target tug.
+Apart from general utility and light transport duties, its missions included mapping, scouting/observation, antisubmarine patrol, air-sea rescue work, photographic surveys, reconnaissance, and target tug.

-J2Fs of the utility squadron of US Patrol Wing 10 were destroyed at Mariveles Naval Section Base, Philippines, by a Japanese air raid on 5 January 1942.
-The only Duck to survive the attack had a dead engine but had been concealed at Cabcaben airfield during the Battle of Bataan, to be repaired afterwards with a cylinder removed from a destroyed J2F-4 submerged in Manila Bay.
-Following repairs the J2F-4 departed after midnight on 9 April 1942, overloaded with five passengers and the pilot, becoming the last aircraft to depart Bataan before the surrender of the Bataan to the Japanese only hours later.
+J2Fs of the utility squadron of US Patrol Wing 10 were destroyed at Mariveles Naval Section Base, the Philippines, by a Japanese air raid on 5 January 1942.
+The only Duck to survive the attack had a dead engine, but had been concealed at Cabcaben airfield during the Battle of Bataan, to be repaired afterwards with a cylinder removed from a destroyed J2F-4 submerged in Manila Bay.
+Following repairs, the J2F-4 departed after midnight on 9 April 1942, overloaded with five passengers and the pilot, Roland J. Barnick, becoming the last aircraft to depart Bataan before its surrender to the Japanese only hours later.
 Among its passengers was Carlos P. Romulo (diplomat, politician, soldier, journalist, and author), who recounted the flight in his 1942 best-selling book I Saw the Fall of the Philippines (Doubleday, Doran & Company, Inc., Garden City, New York 1943, pp. 288–303), for which he received the Pulitzer Prize for Correspondence.